id-Software/DOOM-3-BFG/README.md

 Name                                   | Description
 :--------------------------------------| :------------------------------------------------
 r_antiAliasing                         | Different Anti-Aliasing modes
-r_useShadowMapping [0 or 1]            | Use soft shadow mapping instead of hard stencil shadows r_exposure [0 ..
+r_exposure [0 ..
 1]                    | Default 0.5, controls brightness and affects HDR -> sRGB Rec.
 709 exposure key.
 This is what you change in the video brightness options r_useSSAO [0 ..
 1]                     | Use Screen Space Ambient Occlusion to darken the corners in the scene r_useFilmicPostProcessing [0, 1]       | Apply several post process effects to mimic a filmic look